 What’s the transmission rate right now and is that number even reliable, if it’s reported at all?
 If I get sick, what’s the likeliest outcome, given how long it’s been since my last jab, age and other risk factors?
 How many attendees will be at an event?
 What do we know about the newest entry in our ever-expanding alphabet of variants?
 What is the CDC even advising about masks these days?
 Would I miss anything important if I caught Covid?
 How badly do I want to go?

-Read the whole story: Smithsonian MagMore of our Members in the Media >
+Read the whole story (subscription may be required): Smithsonian MagMore of our Members in the Media >

 APS regularly opens certain online articles for discussion on our website.
 Effective February 2021, you must be a logged-in APS member to post comments.
 By posting a comment, you agree to our Community Guidelines and the display of your profile information, including your name and affiliation.
 Any opinions, findings, conclusions, or recommendations present in article comments are those of the writers and do not necessarily reflect the views of APS or the article’s author.
 For more information, please see our Community Guidelines.